OpenDataServices/noteql/README.md

 %%nql
 {{somesql | s}} WHERE name='david'
 ```
+The filter `s` is needed to mark the variable as SQL and not just a string.

-This could be done in one cell and is useful if you want to see the results of a query while also using it in another query.
+This could be done by multiple calls to %%nql in one cell and is useful if you want to see the results of a query while also using it in another query.

 ```python
 %%nql all_names=SQL SHOW